skienzmatishun/rippreport/content/p/no-qualifications/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: City hall bosses ousted a trained engineer to double-dip salaries and install an untrained political ally.
+Official council votes and payroll documents confirm how leaders bypassed standard qualification rules for their preferred pick.
+Taxpayers deserve to know why their local utility system operates on political favors.
 ---
 Only in Fairhope can someone with a high school education become the utility director with absolutely no experience at the job.
 Mayor Sullivan gets a $25,000 utility salary as well as her second check as Mayor.